 The official bio

-Dawn Shuler, CEO and CAO (Chief Action Officer) of The Shuler Group, LLC, has been working with business and communication all her life, from teaching English to working with companies to improve their communications and marketing.
-As a business coach and consultant since 2005, she helps her clients solidify their brand and message, create effective systems and processes, strategize marketing launches and campaigns, and ensure an appropriate, consistent communication and customer service throughout the organization.
-She has over 1,200 hours of coaching individuals, department staffs, and small business teams.
-In addition, Dawn is also a coach for the popular local Piranha Tank show (similar to Shark Tank), where she has successfully coached entrepreneurs to get funding from investors.
+Dawn Shuler, CEO and CAO (Chief Action Officer) of The Shuler Group, has been working with business and communication all her life, from teaching English to working with companies to improve their communications, sales, and marketing.
+As a business coach and consultant since 2005, she helps her clients strategize goals, create efficient systems and processes, design more effective and powerful sales processes and presentations, and ensure powerful, consistent communication and customer service system throughout the organization.

 The personal stuff